 If the collateral is not sold to a third party in a foreclosure sale, the lender ends up taking ownership of the collateral which is classified under GAAP rules as “other real estate owned” or REO property.
 Since a regulated bank is not in the business of owning and managing real estate assets, bank regulations generally require that the bank dispose of REO property expeditiously but in accordance with prudent business judgment.
 The accounting standards governing the disposition of REO Property are set forth in Financial Accounting Standards No. 66 relating to Accounting for Sales of Real Estate.
 To satisfy regulators, banks must maintain documentation evidencing sales efforts.

-CAN A BANK SELL AN REO PROPERTY TO COMPLETE A TAX DEFERRED EXCHANGE?
+CAN A BANK SELL AN REO PROPERTY TO COMPLETE A 1031 EXCHANGE?

-A fundamental requirement of a tax deferred exchange is that both the relinquished property sold and the replacement property acquired be held by the taxpayer for investment or for use in a trade or business.
+A fundamental requirement of a 1031 exchange is that both the relinquished property sold and the replacement property acquired be held by the taxpayer for investment or for use in a trade or business.
 Section 1031(a)(2) excludes property held by the taxpayer primarily for sale.
 Property held for sale is generally classified as inventory under tax accounting rules.
-REO Property is just that, inventory held by a bank for sale and would not qualify as held for investment.
+REO property is just that, inventory held by a bank for sale and would not qualify as held for investment.
 Even if REO property could be characterized as held for investment, however, the need to acquire replacement property is inconsistent with bank regulations requiring the bank to liquidate REO property.
-Of course, real estate owned by the bank for use in its trade or business, such as the bank’s headquarters or branch offices is not inventory and may be exchanged for other like kind property using Section 1031.
-As always, it is important to consult with an experienced tax advisor to evaluate the tax ramifications of a proposed tax deferred exchange.
+Of course, real estate owned by the bank for use in its trade or business, such as the bank’s headquarters or branch offices is not inventory and may be exchanged for other like-kind property in a 1031 exchange.